Walz proposes tax credit checks for 2.5M Minnesota families - Austin Daily Herald

 “This is a fair budget that will continue to create growth, reducing taxes on Minnesotans while improving all aspects of their life,” Walz said.

 The checks would be structured as tax credits equal to $2,000 for families with incomes below $150,000, and $1,000 for single filers making less than $75,000.
 They would be exempt from federal taxes.
 Taxpayers could also get an additional $200 for each dependent — up to three.
-But those making more than the income caps would get nothing.
+But those making more than the income caps would get nothing, Revenue Commissioner Paul Marquart acknowledged.

 More than 2.5 million people in Minnesota would get the checks if lawmakers approve the plan, the administration said.